 * You will be asked to tell us everything you can about your dog, that will help to make his/her transition to a new home as easy as possible. (see Dog Intake Questionnaire below).

-* You will be asked to have your vet fax your dog’s medical records to us.
+* You will be asked to provide your dog’s medical records to us.

 * You will be asked to provide pictures of your dog, and your dog will appear on the AABR web site.
 All rescue dogs appear on the rescue site.